GISBlox/gisblox-services-sdk/README.md

 # GISBlox Services .NET SDK
 This client library enables client applications to connect to the GISBlox Services REST API.

 The API currently supports reprojecting [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System#WGS84) coordinates to [Rijksdriehoeksstelsel](https://nl.wikipedia.org/wiki/Rijksdriehoeksco%C3%B6rdinaten) (RDNew) locations and vice versa, and converting [WKT](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) geometry objects into [GeoJson](https://en.wikipedia.org/wiki/GeoJSON).

 ## Requirements
 You must have a personal service key to access the GISBlox Services REST API.

+To generate a service key, create an account in the [GISBlox Account Center](https://account.gisblox.com/) and add a free subscription to the GISBlox Location Services.
+Once subscribed, click the Location Services tile and copy the service key from the information panel.
+[More information](http://library.gisblox.com/content/nl-nl/gb1810090).

 ## Usage

-Check out the Samples project for more detailed usages.
+Check out the **Samples** project for more detailed usages.

-In the following examples, the ```baseUrl``` variable should be set to "https://services.gisblox.com", and the ```serviceKey``` variable should be set to your GISBlox Services personal service key.
+In the following examples, the ```baseUrl``` variable should be set to `"https://services.gisblox.com"`, and the ```serviceKey``` variable should be set to your GISBlox Location Services service key.

 ### Creating the client